yuki24/andpush/README.md

 # Andpush

 Andpush is an HTTP client for FCM (Firebase Cloud Messaging).
-It implements [Firebase Cloud Messaging HTTP Protocol](https://firebase.google.com/docs/cloud-messaging/http-server-ref).
+It implements [the Firebase Cloud Messaging HTTP Protocol](https://firebase.google.com/docs/cloud-messaging/http-server-ref).

-The `andpush` gem performs **about 3.7x faster** than the fcm gem in a single-threaded environment.
+The `andpush` gem performs **about 3.7x faster** than [the fcm gem](https://github.com/spacialdb/fcm) in a single-threaded environment.
 In a multi-threaded environment, it could perform **10x or even faster!**

 ## Installation